• Skip to primary navigation

 Humanize Online STEM badge

-The Humanizing Online STEM Academy is a research-based online professional development program developed with a grant from the California Education Learning Lab, shared with an open license and available for institutions using Canvas to adopt.
-The Academy was piloted and scaled to 82 participants from eight institutions in California.
-Preliminary results from a qualitative research study show that the Academy is linked with:
+The Humanizing Online STEM Academy is a research-based online professional development program developed with funding from the California Education Learning Lab, shared with an open license and available for institutions using Canvas to adopt.
+Between 2021 and 2024, a total of 330 participants representing eighteen institutions across California public higher education completed the Academy.

 • Student belonging, with higher measures reported among Black, Hispanic, Native American, and Pacific Islander students,